 Healing essentially involves self-acceptance.
 This is not only a step, but a life-long journey.
 People come to therapy to change themselves, not realizing that the work is about accepting themselves.
 Ironically, before you can change, you have to accept the situation.
 As they say, “What you resist, persists.”

 In recovery, more about yourself is revealed that requires acceptance, and life itself presents limitations and losses to accept.
 This is maturity.
 Accepting reality opens the doors of possibility.
 Change then happens.
 New ideas and energy emerge that previously were stagnated from self-blame and fighting reality.
-For example, when you feel sad, lonely, or guilty, instead of making yourself feel worse, you have self-compassion, soothe yourself, and take steps to feel better.
+For example, when you feel ashamed, lonely, or guilty, instead of making yourself feel worse, you have self-compassion, soothe yourself, and take steps to feel better.

 Self-acceptance means that you don’t have to please everyone for fear that they won’t like you.
 You honor your needs and unpleasant feelings and are forgiving of yourself and others.
 This goodwill toward yourself allows you to be self-reflective, without being self-critical.
 Your self-esteem and confidence grow, and consequently, you don’t allow others to abuse you or tell you what to do.
 Instead of manipulating, you become more authentic and assertive and are capable of greater intimacy.

 Insight without action only gets you so far.
 In order to grow, self-awareness and self-acceptance must be accompanied by new behavior.
 (Read “The Steps of Recovery.”)
 Action involves taking risks and venturing outside your comfort one.
 It may involve speaking up, trying something new, going somewhere alone, or setting a boundary.
-It also means setting internal boundaries by keeping commitments to yourself, or saying “no” to your Critic or other old habits you want to change.
-Instead of expecting others to meet all your needs and make you happy, you learn to take actions to meet them, and do things that give you fulfillment and satisfaction in your life.
+It also means setting internal boundaries by keeping commitments to yourself or saying “no” to your Critic or other old habits you want to change.
+Instead of expecting others to meet all your needs and make you happy, you learn to take action to meet them and do things that give you fulfillment and satisfaction in your life.